Some beginner stuff!

 2. A Control Unit (CU): A major area is occupied by this component as its two main functions help greatly in reducing the latency - branch prediction and data forwarding.
 A larger CU again serves the low latency design.

-3. Caches: A significant (i.e. significantly large when compared to GPU cache) portion of each core is dedicated to on-chip caches as caches reduce the latency by reducing the amount of RAM accesses required.
+3. Caches: A significant (i.e. significantly large when compared to GPU cache size) portion of each core is dedicated to on-chip caches as caches reduce the latency by reducing the amount of RAM accesses required.
 DRAM accesses are large latency accesses in that they take a lot more clock cycles to finish as compared to on-chip caches and hence cause stalling if the processor needs to access the DRAM frequently.
-The way caches load data is in the granularity of what’s knows as cache lines.

 GPU